Tips to Prevent Rhabdomyolysis

 DRINK WATER

 The disease can be prevented by drinking plenty of water.
 Keeping well hydrated after exercise will help dilute out urine.
 Plenty of fluid intake helps kidney to clear myoglobin.
 During exercise, keep water accessible.
 Drink water when thirsty and never wait for the thirst to increase.
-In case of infection consult doctor immediately to prevent developing the disease.
+If you think you are going to engage in a higher risk endurance event – make sure to drink water the night before.

 AVOID REPETITIVE MOTION